hhao99/fullstackopen/part0/new_note_in_spa.md

     user->>browser: Input notes to the note input text box user->>browser: User click the save button
     activate browser
-    Note spa.js initiate the callback function to add new note to the list browser->browser: redraw the note list
+    browser->browser: redraw the note list